Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 “This suicide bombing also connects to across the border [in Afghanistan]; the planning of this terrorism [act] was done in Afghanistan.
 Terrorists and their facilitators were also being controlled from Afghanistan and the suicide bomber was also an Afghan [national].”

-Gen Sharif said the army strongly condemned “this ugly game of terrorism” and is “taking all necessary actions to bring its facilitators to justice.”
+Gen Sharif said the army strongly condemned “this ugly game of terrorism” and was “taking all necessary actions to bring its facilitators to justice”.

 TTP attacks from Afghan soil continue despite repeated complaints to Kabul

-He said that in the war on terrorism, Pakistan’s soldiers, workers and law enforcement agencies have been martyred in huge numbers.
-“Everyone knows that Pakistan tried its best for peace in region and especially in Afghanistan.
+He said that in the war on terrorism, Pakistan’s soldiers, workers and law enforcement agencies were martyred in huge numbers.
+“Everyone knows that Pakistan tried its best for peace in the region and especially in Afghanistan.
 Pakistan’s role has been the most vital for peace in the region.

 “Pakistan has been hosting Afghan refugees for a long time and has helped Afghan refugees more than other country, which the world has also recognised.”

-He said that Pakistan presented “concrete evidence but no positive progress” can be seen yet.
+He said that Pakistan presented “concrete evidence but no positive progress” could be seen yet.

-The Pak Army spokesperson said that links of recent terrorism “extend to terror hideouts in Afghanistan”.
+The army spokesperson said that links of recent terrorism “extend to terror hideouts in Afghanistan”.

 He recalled that Pakistan had helped Afghanistan and reminded that one of the pledges made by the interim government in Kabul was to not let Afghan soil be used for any terror acts.